timlam007/myfyp/README.md

-Dockerfile and docker compose file are different for docker compose and minikube
+Dockerfile and docker compose file are different for docker compose and minikube.

 # myfyp
 To run this project download docker